YaniRSt/Thesis-Project/README.md

 # Thesis-Project
-This repository contains the code and datasets I created within my thesis project.
+This repository contains the code and datasets I created in my thesis project.

 The transformed datasets are available under [this link](https://drive.google.com/drive/folders/1I1ZM94fLsiLGoSogbQkiPl_6EOh0_AMP?usp=sharing).